 Here is the full description of the ‘Toronto Island Archive fonds’ at the Toronto Archives.
-One of our primary goals is to help digitize and provide, on-line, access to this material.

 A direct link to descriptions of the material:

 A long term goal of this Toronto Island History Project is to digitize, help organize all of cataloguing work done by the Toronto Archives (and Peter Holt and Albert Fulton) of this rather vast collection of material, and provide, on-line, access to this material.
 All offers of self-directed assistance accepted!

 |Physical description of record(s)||25.5 m of textual records and other material|

 |Cartographic – maps|